The Dead Daisies: John Corabi returns, 'Best Of' album, tour and Light 'Em Up and Lookin' For Trouble (2023–present)

 In November 2024, the band toured Europe and performed shows in Austria, Belgium, Czechia, France, Germany, Hungary, the Netherlands, and Switzerland.
 Reb Beach filled in for Doug Aldrich due to the latter musician's health issues.
 Several of these concerts included special guest, the iconic Danish singer-songwriter Mike Tramp, with him being known for his work in groups such as White Lion.

 The band announced a European tour for March 2025 where they played dates in Germany, Italy, Switzerland, Netherlands and France.
 On 14 February the band released the latest single from the 'Light 'Em Up' album, 'Love That'll Never Be'.
 This was followed on the 28th February with the release of a cover of the Robert Johnson Blues classic 'Crossroads' which comes from their forthcoming Blues album.
-On 25th April the single 'Boom Boom' a cover of the John Lee Hooker blues classic was released.
-On 30th May the Blues album 'Lookin' For Trouble' was released worldwide.
+On 25 April the single 'Boom Boom' a cover of the John Lee Hooker blues classic was released.
+On 30 May the Blues album 'Lookin' For Trouble' was released worldwide.
 The band embarked on a second European tour in June where they played Graspop in Belgium.
-On August 13th, the band commenced their latest UK tour in Belfast and played a total of 8 dates including a special guest slot at Stonedead festival on 23rd August.
+On August 13, the band commenced their latest UK tour in Belfast and played a total of 8 dates including a special guest slot at Stonedead festival on 23 August.
 'Live At Stonedead' was released on the 14th November on all digital and streaming platforms.
 This was a live album recorded at the band's last concert of 2025 at the Stonedead Festival in Newark, England.

+On December 5, 2025, the band announced a UK and European tour for March 2027 with shows in the UK, Germany, the Netherlands, the Czech Republic, Italy, France, and Switzerland.

+While Corabi was off recording and promoting a solo album, the band performed with their previous singer, Glenn Hughes under the name The Purple Daisies, playing songs by The Dead Daisies and Deep Purple.
+As of mid-2026, Corabi said that he and Devin don't know their status with The Dead Daisies.
+Four days later, it was announced Corabi had parted ways the band.